SayanPandey/classProject/README.md

 ## Overview:

 A **Student-Admin portal system** wherein student can request for registration with the portal and administrator can review (accept / reject ) his/her request.
-On acceptance of a request, a student can modify additional details like hobbies,address,phone number etc, anytime as per his/her wish.Student can upload his favorite image as a profile picture and can modify it anytime.
+On acceptance of a request, a student can modify additional details like hobbies,address,guardian's email ID etc, anytime as per his/her wish.Student can upload his favorite image as a profile picture and can modify it anytime.

 ​	Admin has the right to accept/reject a student's request anytime and can inspect students' profile completely but cannot change any details or see their passwords.